Story

 Did Jeremy happen to mention his psychiatrist’s name?”

 Feeling rather nonplussed she replied “No, he didn’t and I didn’t ask.
-That would be prying and information I didn’t need to know.
+That would be prying – information I didn’t need to know.
 Now I really must get going.
-It’s our wedding anniversary and I have plans to make.”
+It’s our wedding anniversary and I have errands to run.”

 “Good luck, Claire.
 Ever vigilant!” he called after her.

-When Claire stepped outside there was a chill in the air and leaves were swirling about.
+When Claire stepped outside there was a chill in the air; the sky was mottled and gray.
 That session unnerved her and she lingered for a while smoking a cigarette wondering what Dr. Brink meant when he said “Ever vigilant.”
 Muttering “shrinks!”, she wrapped her coat tightly around herself and quickly walked to Brooks Brothers.
 She chose a pair of monogrammed cuff links; they were elegant and ridiculously expensive but Claire wanted Jeremy to know how proud she was of him.

 Leaving the store Claire decided to go across the street to their favorite French restaurant and arrange for a special anniversary dinner to be delivered to their apartment.
 Looking up Claire’s heart skipped a beat and she felt dizzy.